CSE583-Group7/transit_vis/README.md

 2. Copy and paste output_map.html (including local file path) into any browser to display output data, or open the output_map.html file located in the top level directory

 Additionally, community members can utilize a jupyter notebook to visualize the transit data.
-1. Open "widget_generate_transit_vis_map.ipynb" in a jupyter notebook
+1. From terminal, run jupyter notebook
+2. Open "widget_transit_vis.ipynb"
+3. Press the run button
-2. Enter into the display box destination coordinates, potential home coordinates, minimum salary, and maximum salary.
+4. Enter into the display box potential home and destination coordinates (latitude, longitude separated by a comma)
+5. Enter in minimum salary and maximum salary (as a whole number).
-3. Copy and paste output_map_widgets.html (including local file path) into any browser to display output data, or open the output_map_widgets.html file located in the top level directory
+6. Copy and paste output_map_widgets.html (including local file path) into any browser to display output data, or open the output_map_widgets.html file located in the top level directory

 ### Project Directory Organization
 The project is within the "transit_vis" directory.
 The project is further organized into three main directories: